 There has been some concern in the past few years that strontium may eventually increase the risk of fractures by reducing

 Let’s start logically by saying that of the various forces on bone that cause fractures, tension forces are the least common culprits.

-A review of strontium’s effects on bone architectural structure found that overall, strontium works.8 Several studies found that blood indicators of bone formation increased by about 8% while markers of bone deterioration decreased by about 12%, and that these markers were sustained from 3 months to 3 years with strontium ranelate use.8 One of these studies took bone samples after treating subjects with strontium ranelate for up to 5 years.
-The bone samples showed a 14% increase in trabeculae number, a 16% decrease in trabecular separation (these are measures of the quality of the cancellous bone) and an 18% increase in cortical thickness.9 This shows that strontium positively affects both the inner and outer bone structure.
-These same studies also found that for every 1% increase in bone density of the femoral neck (the thin part of the thigh bone which insets into the hip socket), there was a 3% reduced risk of a fracture of the spine.8 These results counter the argument that bone mineral density scans show inflated readings only because strontium is a denser mineral than calcium.
+A review of strontium’s effects on bone architectural structure found that overall, strontium works.8 Several studies found that blood indicators of bone formation increased by about 8% while markers of bone deterioration decreased by about 12%, and that these markers were sustained from three months to three years with strontium ranelate use.
+One of these studies took bone samples after treating subjects with strontium ranelate for up to five years.
+The bone samples showed a 14% increase in trabeculae number, a 16% decrease in trabecular separation (these are measures of the quality of the cancellous bone) and an 18% increase in cortical thickness.
+This shows that strontium positively affects both the inner and outer bone structure.
+These same studies also found that for every 1% increase in bone density of the femoral neck (the thin part of the thigh bone which insets into the hip socket), there was a 3% reduced risk of a fracture of the spine.
+These results counter the argument that bone mineral density scans show inflated readings only because strontium is a denser mineral than calcium.
 While this is true, increases in bone mineral density as measured by scans do indeed equal a reduced incidence of fractures and improvements in bone formation markers.

 So while the reduced tensile strength argument seems possible in theory, clinical human studies have clearly shown otherwise!